fmalmeida/ngs-preprocess/README.md

     + `nextflow run fmalmeida/ngs-preprocess --help`
 * See usage examples in the command line:
     + `nextflow run fmalmeida/ngs-preprocess --examples`

-### Command line usage examples

-Command line executions are exemplified [in the manual](https://ngs-preprocess.readthedocs.io/en/latest/examples.html).
+    + Command line executions are exemplified [in the manual](https://ngs-preprocess.readthedocs.io/en/latest/examples.html).

 **Remember**: Whenever using REGEX for a pattern match, for example "illumina/SRR9847694_{1,2}.fastq.gz", it MUST ALWAYS be inside double quotes.